About the Carousel

 By the deadline in December 1989, OFC had raised about $900,000.
 The City of St. Paul, through one of its agencies, extended a long-term loan for the remainder.

 By 1993, however, downtown retail business was in decline and Town Square itself was beginning a transition from retail to office space.
-Our Fair Carousel's board of directors began to seek another location.
+With ridership dwindling, Our Fair Carousel's board of directors began to seek another location.
 A lengthy negotiation with the city and a careful consideration of bids from three locations led to the selection of St. Paul's Como Park.

-The carousel's new pavilion was financed by Mr. Cafesjian, the City of St. Paul, Ramsey County, and Our Fair Carousel, which in November 2005 was able to repay a $400,000 loan through donations and carousel revenues.
+The carousel's pavilion was financed by Mr. Cafesjian, the City of St. Paul, Ramsey County, and Our Fair Carousel, which in November 2005 was able to repay a $400,000 loan through donations and carousel revenues.

 not-for-profit owner and operator of Cafesjian's Carousel,